• WORK

 photographer: s. chalmeau

-The development of a new neighborhood in the outskirts of Nantes has as a main goal to create a new center in north-east Nantes.
-This group is conformed by 70 houses, 16 intermediate housing and 78 collective housing.
-The presence of trenches, valleys and a pond in the complex invited the design to recede towards the topography of the Nantes area, marked by natural irrigation.
+The development of a new neighborhood on the outskirts of Nantes has as the main goal to create a new center in north-east Nantes.
+This group is conformed by 70 houses, 16 intermediate housing, and 78 collective housing.
+The presence of stone wall enclosures was the occasion to propose a pedestrian grid accessible from common underground parking located along the street.
+This strategy allows replicating the typical narrow streets of Nantes, with high-quality urban spaces.
+Rainwater drainage flows in surfaced canals towards a retention pond and a common garden.

 VICTOR HUGO SOCIAL HOUSING